-The Doctor of Plant Health (DPH) Program at UNL is organized and administered under the direction of the College of Agricultural Sciences and Natural Resources (CASNR) and the CASNR Dean.
+The DPH Program at UNL is organized and administered under the direction of the College of Agricultural Sciences and Natural Resources (CASNR) and the CASNR Dean.
 The DPH Director is responsible for coordinating and administering the DPH program and policies.
 A faculty Steering Committee serves as an advisory body to the DPH Director.
 In addition, matters pertaining to the DPH Curriculum are reviewed and approved by the CASNR Curriculum Committee.